 I’d like to take a moment to apologise to my parents because when I grew up I wanted to pursue a career in nearly every sector and their wallets severely suffered the consequences.

 From nurse to shopkeeper, detective to teacher, you name it and it was most likely on my career pursuing list.
 One that stuck around for at least six months though was professional roller skater.
 Not an olympic ice skater or gliding gymnast, but rather a roller skater, and it meant that my parents had to invest in the whole kit.
 Roller skates, helmets and protective gear, alongside torturous weekends down at my local leisure centre for their weekly skateathon.

 What my parents soon found out was that I was invested, albeit for a six month stint.

 I was by no means a great skater straight off the bat.
 It’s a skill that takes persistence, patience and the occasional scraped knee before you really flourish into your own, but anyone who saw me whizzing along the corridor (sorry Dad again for the chipped paintwork) at the speed of light knows how much fun and joy it can bring to yourself and others around you.
-And much to my former childhood selfs delight, it’s a hobby that’s now leapt its way into 2021, bringing with it the same fused fun that I found all those years ago.
+And much to my former childhood selfs delight, it’s a hobby that’s now leapt its way into the present, bringing with it the same fused fun that I found all those years ago.